-Many MCC students do not attend classes on the Sidney campus, These are "full-fledged" college students, but they temporarily reside within the walls of two state prisons in Ionia, Currently COPE students made up nearly one third of the total college enrollment.
+Many MCC students do not attend classes on the Sidney campus.
+These are "full-fledged" college students, but they temporarily reside within the walls of two state prisons in Ionia.
+Currently, COPE students make up over one fourth of the total college enrollment.